Important Travel Tips From Mexican Insurance Store

 Story by Jim Foreman.

 Some time ago a group of friends decided to enjoy Chinese Food together.
-At the end of the meal as the check arrives, the most outspoken and perhaps the most attractive friend grabbed her fortune cookie and stood up.
+At the end of the meal as the check arrived, the most outspoken and perhaps the most attractive friend grabbed her fortune cookie and stood up.

 She pronounced that everyone had to add the words ‘in bed’ after every fortune.
 One by one, we all read aloud our fortunes with the additional fun words.

+Today it seems whenever you try to plan a trip down south, some news report comes out.
+Don’t go this week, the US State Department just issue another warning!
 The cheeky nerve… Who are these people at the State Department and have any of them even traveled to Mexico?

 One must chuckle at the line, “U.S. government personnel are prohibited from patronizing adult clubs and gambling establishments in the states of Coahuila, Durango, Zacatecas, Aguascalientes, San Luis Potosi, Nuevo Leon, Tamaulipas, Jalisco, Colima, and Nayarit.”
 It’s seemingly okay for US Government personnel to patronize ‘Adult Clubs’ (legal brothels) in other states of Mexico.

 Foolish ‘American Traveler’ naiveté causes many to take regrettable and ridiculous actions at home and while traveling.
-Then these same folks dare to complain when something does go wrong and blame everyone else for their complete lack of common sense or reason.
+Later these same folks dare to complain when something does go wrong and blame everyone else for their complete lack of common sense or reason.

 - Don’t wear shirts with a large ‘DEA’ printed on them.
-One might as well print ‘Rich Child Rapist’ on a shirt and walk about town.

 - Don’t get gas or visit an ATM at night.
 Do you do this at home?